 In the backyard there is a vege garden, chickens and a hammock.
 It’s a pretty typical and slightly unkempt inner suburban backyard, not one of those fancy manicured ‘outdoor rooms’ you see in magazines.
 It’s so messy I didn’t even photograph it.
 You can smoke out in the yard – and do a bit of gardening if you’re inclined.

 The separate house next to the bakery building is where I live with my family.
-There are four of us – two adults and two kids aged 13 and 15.
-The apartment is NOT a safe space for kids.
+There are four of us – two adults and two kids aged 14 and 16.
+The apartment is NOT a safe space for kids, even well trained ones.
 The open stairs and ladder to the loft are not kid safe.

 We can supply some bread, butter, vegemite (of course), tea bags, sugar, milk and that sort of stuff for when you arrive to get you started.
 But 200 metres up the road is a huge supermarket that stays open till midnight most nights.
 It’s probably a 2 minute walk – I might time it one day.